xmtp/libxmtp/xmtp_mls/README.md

     -- Could remove this if we added a table mapping installation_ids to wallet addresses "sender_installation_id" BLOB NOT NULL,
     "sender_account_address" TEXT NOT NULL,
+    -- Enum: 1 = 'published' or 2 = 'unpublished'
+    "delivery_status" INT NOT NULL,
     FOREIGN KEY (group_id) REFERENCES groups(id)
 );